 So, while it may be really difficult for an introvert to get herself up and out of the house during a cold, dark day, it’s massively important that you try.

-Whatever your preferred outing is, just get yourself out and about with others.
 You might be an introvert, but getting human connection – even in small amounts – can help you stay well and happy this winter.